ryukinix/audio-effects-matlab/README.md

 # audio-effects-matlab
-A set of audio effects for digital signal processing: reverb, echo, chorus, distortion etc
+A set of audio effects for digital signal processing: delay, chorus and distortion.